 4. Tenant/Landlord Relationship Begins

 After your new lease has been reviewed by you, your broker, and an attorney, you may think the work is done.
 But that is just the beginning!

-Although your broker may take a backseat at this point in the process, they are still very much a part of your team and should be available to you as you begin moving in to your new location.
+Although your broker may take a back seat at this point in the process, they are still very much a part of your team and should be available to you as you begin moving in.

-Remember if you have any questions about the terms of your lease or what you should be communicating with your landlord, your broker can provide you with valuable assistance and clarification.
-Your broker will also be able to recommend contractors, architects, IT professionals, movers, and more to help make your transition into your new location as smooth and easy as possible.
+Remember, if you have any questions about the terms of your lease or how you should be communicating with your landlord, your broker can provide you with valuable assistance and clarification.
+Your broker will also be able to recommend contractors, architects, IT professionals, movers, and more to help make your transition into your new location as efficient and easy as possible.

 5. Maintain Broker Relationship